interledger/coil-wordpress-plugin/README.md

 1. To configure Flywheel for PHPUnit:
 	- Download the following script to the base of your`app/` folder:
 		- `curl -o setup-phpunit.sh https://gist.githubusercontent.com/keesiemeijer/a888f3d9609478b310c2d952644891ba/raw/`
-	- In Flywheel, right-click your "Coil" site and select "Open Site SSH".
+	- In Flywheel, right-click your "Coil" site and select "Open Site Shell".
 This will open a new terminal, and inside it, do: `bash /app/setup-phpunit.sh`
-	- The script wil take several minutes to install PHPUnit.
+	- The script will take several minutes to install PHPUnit.
 Once it's done, you can close the terminal.

 There is no sample database to import.